 This is a free filet crochet chart for the fleur-de-lis pattern.
-It is a graph-based chart that can be used for other types of crochet as well but is intended here for filet crochet in either 3 dc or 4 dc mesh style (instructions for both below).
+It is a graph-based chart that can be used for other types of crochet but is intended for filet crochet in either 3 dc or 4 dc mesh style.
 This crochet chart is based on a vintage crochet pattern.

 How to Use This Filet Crochet Chart